per2jensen/scrubexif/doc/DETAILS.md

 These can be mapped to any host paths via `-v` mounts, as shown in the example.

-### Security note about ALLOW_ROOT
+### Integration script

 The script in the repository **does not** set `ALLOW_ROOT=1`, for security reasons.

-By default, scrubexif refuses to run as root inside the container unless the user explicitly opts in.
-This protects users who copy the example script into environments where Docker would otherwise default to UID 0.

-If your system *requires* containers to run as root (e.g., some NAS systems, certain appliance-style deployments), you can enable this explicitly by uncommenting the line shown in the script:
+If your system requires containers to run as root (e.g., some NAS systems), you can enable this explicitly by uncommenting the line shown in the script.

 ```bash
 # -e ALLOW_ROOT=1 \
 ```

-For most users, this should remain commented.

-### Example systemd service and timer (optional)
+### Example systemd service and timer

-If you want scrubexif to run periodically, you can pair the integration script with a systemd service/timer:

 ```ini
 [Unit]